 "People are dynamic and evolve and to think you know your partner's response is doing a disservice to them and your relationship," she says.
 "You can always learn something new about your partner, even if it's simply a shift in their perspective."

 Reminisce about the good times in your relationship.

-If your relationship has hit a rough patch, try reminiscing about times when you and your spouse were happy together to get things back on track.
-“Talking about good memories in your relationships reignites the positive feelings you had during those experiences and allows you and your partner to connect over a shared experience,” says Consul.
+If your marriage has hit a rough patch, try talking about the good times to help get things back on track.
+"Talking about good memories in your relationships reignites the positive feelings you had during those experiences and allows you and your partner to connect over a shared experience," Consul says.

-It’s easy to start taking your partner for granted when you’ve been together for years, but it’d do you marriage much better to express the gratitude you feel toward them.
-“Even if your partner takes the trash out every night, be sure to express how grateful you are (and why) every once in a while,” says Consul.
-“It feels good to know your partner still notices the little things you do for them.”
+It's easy to start taking your partner for granted when you've been together for years, but it would benefit your marriage to express the gratitude you feel toward them.
+"Even if your partner takes the trash out every night, be sure to express how grateful you are—and why—every once in a while," Consul says.
+"It feels good to know your partner still notices the little things you do for them."

 Don't try to win every argument.